-An Au Pair must wait four days after her entry to the USA before she can request an SS#.
+An Au Pair must wait five days after her entry to the USA before she can request an SS#.
 You must print out your I-94 card before you can go.
 Refer to the resource page for “How to Print your I-94 card”.

 The Social Security Card Application form can be printed and filled out, or you can wait until you get one at your local social security office.
 After filling out the form, you must bring it to your local Social Security Office to apply for a Social Security card.
 It cannot be submitted on-line.
 Please be sure to bring all of your paperwork with you to the Social Security Office.
 These procedures are outlined in the Social Security Administration policy manual (POM) section RM 00203.480.C.1.
 When filling out the application, there will be a section that asked what type of visa you have; Be careful to check that you are here with a J-1 visa.
 There isn’t a listing for Au pair so that means that you will indicate that you are an “other”.
 You are not a student.